folio-org/.github/README-UI.md

 And that's it!
 Now your repository will use the centralized workflow.

+Once you have the new workflow added and everything appears to work, it is safe to delete the old workflows (`build-npm.yml` and similar).

 ## Configuration

 There are many configuration variables, to allow customization of the workflow to your repository.
 To use these, add inputs under `with:` in the workflow, for example: